Ferroxius/Palette/README.md

 ### Content
 - Expansions to existing followers such as Serana Dialogue Addon.
 Don't really like mods such as those
 - No new Worldspaces.
 This is to expand on the strength and quality of the Skyrim worldspace rather than branch outwards
-- Anything explicit or overtly sexual in theme.
+- Anything explicit or overtly NSFW.
 Implication is present in some mods but otherwise, there is no nudity or explicit sexual encounters

 # Ko-fi